 Beat! beat! drums!-blow! bugles! blow!
-Through the windows-through doors-burst like a ruthless force, have now with his bride, Nor the peaceful farmer any peace, ploughing his field or gathering his grain, So fierce you whirr and pound you drums-so shrill you bugles blow.
+Through the windows-through doors-burst like a ruthless force,

-Into the solemn church, and scatter the congregation, Into the school where the scholar is studying, Leave not the bridegroom quiet-no happiness must he
+Into the solemn church, and scatter the congregation, Into the school where the scholar is studying, Leave not the bridegroom quiet-no happiness must he have now with his bride,